 Living in an apartment is pretty cool.
 We have a small two bedroom place with a very small common space including a kitchenette, table, tv and mini sofa.

+I have my own bathroom, which is the best part, but showering is not very satisfying because the water temperature always changes and the water pressure is low.
+I’m really roughing it.
+Haha.
+All of our neighbors are other English kids from my program so it’s nice to have people we can talk to and share meals with.
+We have a really small clothes washer, and last night I got to experience wringing out all of the water in my clothes.
+We later found out that my roommate had pushed the wrong button, stopping the clothes from spinning to get the excess water out.
+Glad to know I don’t have to do that anymore.
+Regardless, we have to hang dry our clothes so laundry has to be planned out ahead of time.
 Our refrigerator is very small.
 It is smaller than the mini fridges we normally buy for college.
 That makes stocking up on groceries difficult.
 It is necessary to go to the shop every other day for food.
 Cooking is another issue because my skills are limited.
 And eating all carbs for dinner is a tendency and the easiest to do because pasta is the easiest thing to cook.
 We had a cooking course as a part of orientation

 I live right by the main river in Florence which is nice for two reasons, A. that I have access to the other side of the river where things tend to be cheaper and